About Our Patient Care Units & Departments

 The unit values the significance of research, preventive maintenance, and education.
 In addition to continual daily education with our ESRD population, patient management classes are provided to nurses hospital-wide for knowledge and hands-on skill in the care of pediatric patients in need of peritoneal dialysis on adjacent units.
-This is a rewarding environment to work in with opportunities to learn specialized nursing.
+This is a rewarding environment to work in with opportunities to learn specialized nursing. back to top

 Critical Care Units

 Pediatric Intensive Care Unit

 MCH's 24-bed Pediatric Intensive Care unit (PICU) has the most sophisticated and extensive pediatric intensive care technology and experience available.
 The PICU consistently outperforms national averages in both outcomes and length of patient stays.

 The staff includes pediatric intensivists, pediatric intensive care fellows, pediatric residents and maintains a 1:2 nurse/patient ratio to ensure optimal and personal care.